casbin/redis-adapter/README.md

 	// Use the following if you use Redis connections pool
 	// pool := &redis.Pool{}
 	// a, err := redisadapter.NewAdapterWithPool(pool)

+	// Initialization with different user options:
+	// Use the following if you use Redis with passowrd like "123":
+	// a, err := redisadapter.NewAdapterWithOption(redisadapter.WithNetwork("tcp"), redisadapter.WithAddress("127.0.0.1:6379"), redisadapter.WithPassword("123"))

+	// Use the following if you use Redis with username, password, and TLS option:
+	// var clientTLSConfig tls.Config
+	// ...
+	// a, err := redisadapter.NewAdapterWithOption(redisadapter.WithNetwork("tcp"), redisadapter.WithAddress("127.0.0.1:6379"), redisadapter.WithUsername("testAccount"), redisadapter.WithPassword("123456"), redisadapter.WithTls(&clientTLSConfig))

 	e := casbin.NewEnforcer("examples/rbac_model.conf", a)